wojciech-nurturecloud/postgres-mcp/README.md

 ### Configure Your AI Assistant

-We provide full instructions for configuring Postgres Pro with Claude Desktop.
+We provide full instructions for configuring Postgres MCP Pro with Claude Desktop.
 Many MCP clients have similar configuration files, you can adapt these steps to work with the client of your choice.

 #### Claude Desktop Configuration

-You will need to edit the Claude Desktop configuration file to add Postgres Pro.
+You will need to edit the Claude Desktop configuration file to add Postgres MCP Pro.
 The location of this file depends on your operating system:
 - MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - Windows: `%APPDATA%/Claude/claude_desktop_config.json`